-The undersigned have spared no trouble or expense in obtaining the best workmen in order to render the Paper all the advantages that it will admit of, and affording satisfaction to its patrons.
-In political matters the Courier will take no part; the design being to publish a Paper adapted to the interest of ALL, which could not be effected by its entering into the arena of Politics-it will be confined principally to such matter. confined principally to such matter as appertains to Commerce, Agriculture and Amusement.
+The undersigned have spared so trouble or The undersigned have spared no trouble or expense in obtaining the best workmen in order to render the Paper all the advantages that it with admit of, and affording satisfaction to its patrons.
+In political matters the Courier will take no part; the design being to publish a Paper adapted to the interest or ALL, which could not be effected by its entering into the arena of Politics-it will be confined principally to such matter as appertains to Commerce, Agriculture and Amusement.

-The COURIER is published every Saturday morning at Three Dollars in advance, or Four Dollars if not paid until the expiration of the year.
-Persons wishing to become subscribers must address a letter (POST PAID) to L. M. JONES & Co.
+The COURIER is published every Saturday morning at Three Dollars in advance, or Four Dollars in ot paid until the expiration of the year.
+Persons wishing to become subscribers must address a letter (rost PAID) to

+L. M. JONES & Co.